 “Employees who are engaged are likely to spread positive thoughts around your brand — be it through word of mouth or social media,” Phelps said.
 Engaged employees are also likely to interact with their company’s social media pages, therefore boosting the reach and engagement of the brand via digital channels.

 Kay Phelps, director, PR in HR.

 Leaders also need to recognize that there are online platforms where employees can air out their experiences with the company, whether positive or negative.
 “Combine this with the potential for posts on social media, not only should employers be motivated to treat staff well for their wellbeing, but to protect their image too,” Phelps added.

 According to a Glassdoor survey, 86 percent of employees and job seekers research company reviews and ratings to decide on where to apply for a job.
-Further, a negative reputation can cost a company as much as 10 percent more per hire.
+Further, a negative reputation can cost an Australian company as much as 10 percent more per hire.